- September 10, 2019

 Free safety courses are also available on site.

-If you’ve lost someone to Lake Lanier, call The Stoddard Firm right away to learn about your options.
+If you’ve lost someone to Lake Lanier, call The Stoddard Firm right away to learn about your legal options.
+You can learn more about wrongful death lawsuits or premises liability cases from our team.
+If you think you may have a legal claim, find out what steps you should take first.